 Mary Claire Curran is a lyric soprano known for her charismatic stage presence and sparkling high notes.
 Praised as a “voluminous soprano” (South Florida Classical Review), Mary Claire is the winner of the 2017 Rohatyn Great Promise Award from the Metropolitan Opera National Council Auditions, Eastern Region.
 In the fall of 2017, she covered the roles Madeline Usher, Young Madeline, and Virginia Otis in the double bill of Gordon Getty’s Usher House and The Canterville Ghost with the Center for Contemporary Opera in conjunction with LA Opera.
 In addition, she was a 2017 grant recipient of the Anna Sosenko Assist Trust.
-She was a semi-finalist in the 2017 Annapolis Opera Vocal Competition, as well as in the Marcello Giordani International Voice Competition.

 Mary Claire has performed as a solo artist at Carnegie Hall’s Weill Recital Hall, Broadway’s Symphony Space and L.A.’s Marina Stage at the California Plaza.
 As a singing actress, she has performed Tamara in Rubinstein’s The Demon, Erste Dame in Die Zauberflöte, and Janice in the world premiere of Charles Norman Mason’s Entanglements at the Lowe Art Gallery in Miami.
 Before transitioning to soprano repertoire, her mezzo performances included Hansel in Humperdinck’s Hansel and Gretel and “With One Look” from Andrew Lloyd Webber’s Sunset Boulevard, both with the Wilmington Symphony Orchestra.
 While in residence at University of North Carolina Wilmington, she won the prestigious Richard R. Deas Student Concerto Competition, performing “Donde lieta uscì” from Puccini’s La bohème with the Wilmington Symphony Orchestra.
 When not singing opera, Mary Claire is a frequent performer in the musical theatre cabaret circuit, including her special St. Patrick’s Day cabaret show, “Kiss Me, I’m Irish!”